ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - As one of the most famous Greek heroes, Perseus wielding the severed head of Medusa is a very popular motif in art and sculpturing.
 The head of Medusa by itself has also appeared in several European art masterpieces.
 Most famously, the Testa di Medusa by Caravaggio.

-- Today, Seriphos, Mycenae, and Perseus’ birthplace of Argos could be easily visited during any Greek vacation.
+- Today, Seriphos, Mycenae, and Perseus’ birthplace of Argos could easily be visited during any Greek vacation.
 However, there are no specific relics or ruins directly related to the legend of Perseus and the slaying of Medusa.

 3. The Twelve Labours of Heracles (Hercules)